yojoots/libbitcoin-system-wiki/Inflation-Principle.md

 * Monopoly money is not subject to competitive production, allowing its producer to obtain a [monopoly](https://mises.org/library/man-economy-and-state-power-and-market/html/pp/1054) premium in the pricing of new units.
 As such it increases the proportion of money to goods, resulting in price inflation.

-* Falling supply market money, such as late Bitcoin, creates no units.
+* Fixed supply market money, such as late Bitcoin, creates no units.
 As such the proportion of money to goods decreases with economic growth, resulting in [price deflation](https://en.wikipedia.org/wiki/Deflation).

 With market money, fully-offsetting [consumption occurs during production](Depreciation-Principle).
 With monopoly money the production discount of [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) manifests as a tax.
 As the new supply is introduced the tax is lower for earlier [trades](Glossary#trade), with [prices](Glossary#price) increasing over time.